Two labourers killed in Ghaziabad roof collapse | Law-Order

 Two labourers killed in Ghaziabad roof collapse

-Two labourers were killed, eight injured and some others feared trapped after the roof of an under-construction building collapsed here on Sunday, police said.
-The incident took place in the Roop Nagar industrial area in Loni, neighbouring Delhi.Deputy Commissioner of Police Ravi Kumar said 10 labourers were pulled out from the debris.
+Two men, including a contractor, were killed and 11 injured after the roof of an under-construction building collapsed in the Roop Nagar industrial area in Loni, a few kilometres from Delhi, police said on Sunday.

 - Country: